lulzsun/blitz-app-adblock/README.md

 If Blitz.gg updates, you will need to rerun the program to reapply the patch.

-If there are issues even after a clean install, [submit a Github issue](https://github.com/lulzsun/blitz-app-adblock/issues/new) and optionally attach the following log file:
+If there are issues after an update, [submit a Github issue](https://github.com/lulzsun/blitz-app-adblock/issues/new) and optionally attach the following log file:

 `%appdata%/Blitz/app.log`